seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab02-Implement-Authentication-and-Authorization-by-using-Azure-AD-and-RBAC-policies/LabExercise-1.md

 ### Task 3: Add Custom RBAC roles

 Create a custom role in Azure Role-Based Access Control (RBAC) if none of the built-in roles meet your specific access needs.
 Custom roles can be created using Azure PowerShell, Azure Command-Line Interface (CLI), and the REST API.
 Just like built-in roles, custom roles can be assigned to users, groups, and applications at subscription, resource group, and resource scopes.
-Custom roles are stored in an Azure AD tenant and can be shared across all subscriptions that use that tenant as the Azure AD directory for the subsciption.

 #### Pre-requisites for this task